abinit/abinit/doc/tutorial/eph4zpr.md

 The methodology, proposed in [[cite:Gonze2011]], is based on a **quasi-static approximation** in which the phonon frequencies in the denominator of Eq.(\ref{eq:fan_selfen}) are neglected and the frequency dependence of $\Sigma$ is approximated with the value computed at $\omega = \enk$.
-This approximation is justified when the bands above $M$ are sufficiently high in energy with respect to the $n\kk$ states that must be corrected.
+This approximation is justified when the bands above $M$ are **sufficiently high in energy** with respect to the $n\kk$ states that must be corrected.
 The Sternheimer approach requires the specification of [[eph_stern]] and [[getpot_filepath]].
-The parameter M corresponds to [[nband]] that, obviously, **cannot be larger than the number of bands stored in the WFK file**.
+The parameter M corresponds to the [[nband]] input variable that, obviously, **cannot be larger than the number of bands stored in the WFK file** (the code will abort if this condition is not fulfilled).

 ### Quasi-particle corrections due to e-ph coupling